Introduction

-William Hallett was born at Sydling St Nicholas in about 1787.
-He was the only child of William Hallett and his second wife, Catherine (nee Randall).
-His father was a farmer who moved to Rampisham in about 1791.[1]
+William Hallett was born in about 1787 at Sydling St Nicholas, the only child of William Hallett and his second wife, Catherine (nee Randall).
+His father was a farmer.

 Marriage

 On 30 April 1810, William married Mary Garrett at Barwick.
-Mary signed the register with a mark.
+At that time, both William and Mary were about 22 years old.
+William signed the marriage register, while Mary made a mark.
 Her brother, Nathaniel Garrett, was a witness.

 Mary and Nathaniel were the children of George and Mary Garrett of Trent.
-George and Nathaniel were thatchers.
+Both George and Nathaniel worked as thatchers.

 Barwick

-William and Mary remained at Barwick until about 1828, and William worked as a labourer.
+William and Mary remained at Barwick until about 1828, where William worked as a labourer.

 Inheritance

 William’s father died at Rampisham in February 1827.
 His estate included land and buildings at Rampisham, Chilfrome and Stoford.
-He appointed William as one of his three executors, and William obtained probate.
+William was appointed as one of his three executors and obtained probate.

-His father left his whole estate to his executors to hold on trust, allowing his widow, Dorothy, to live in his house for life, enjoy the use of the household effects, and furniture and receive an annual income of £10.
+His father left his estate to his executors to hold on trust, allowing his widow, Dorothy, to live in his house for life, use the household effects and furniture, and receive an annual income of £10.
 He also directed them to:

 -pay £10 per annum each to William and his half-brother, Robert,